 There are hundreds of examples of this type of life-changing work going on at Clemson.
 You can read about a few more within this website.
 You can also learn about Clemson University School of Health Research’s (CUSHR) efforts to engage faculty and students across disciplines in applied health research.
 We are especially proud of the professional learning and immersion experiences that the school has created, including our novel Embedded Scholars and Faculty Fellows program, which brings Clemson faculty and health system partners together for highly focused research collaborations.

-Together with our strategic partner the Greenville Health System, we are advancing health care and building a stronger community in South Carolina.
+Together with our strategic partner Prisma Health–Upstate, we are advancing health care and building a stronger community in South Carolina.
 And we are just at the beginning!
 Investments and success stories are on the rise.
 Our best days are ahead.